SoDo couple uses the lay of the land to create modern home decor

 SML is a furniture design company that began in 2014.
-Sawyer said it changed once he brought his wife, Sara, on-board because they then began to focus on furniture and housewares inspired by nature.
+Sawyer said it changed once he brought his wife, Sara Smiley, on-board because that's when they began to focus on furniture and housewares inspired by nature.

 "My background's actually in graphic design so it kind of made sense for me to take over the digital side of it," said Sara.
 "I can get topography information from anywhere in the world."